 Let the baking soda science bin BEGIN!

-My son went WILD for this.
+My son loved this.

 It hit everything he was looking for: tricky hand-work (those syringes and droppers are tough), the chemical reaction, the color mixing, and the shapes/patterns of the baking soda after the bubbles died down.

 He was INTO it.

 It isn’t easy maneuvering these tools – this is a fine motor work out – so it wasn’t the typical one-and-done feeling that baking soda experiments often have.

 RELATED: Do you have a toddler?
 Need toddler-specific activities?
 Don’t worry: I have you covered!

 We stretched this science activity throughout the whole day

 After my son’s initial go at this, we mixed up the baking soda and started AGAIN.